epfl-lara/stainless/options.rst

 ---------------------------------

 The following options relate to specific components in Leon.
-Bear in mind that related components might still use these options, e.g. repair will use synthesis options and verification options.
+Bear in mind that related components might still use these options, e.g. repair, which invokes synthesis and verification, will also use synthesis options and verification options.

 Verification